 Get Some R&R in Tonga

-Plus, for some similar activities, be sure to check out 10 Health & Wellness Experiences in Tonga.
+Plus, for some similar activities, be sure to check out the 10 Best Health & Wellness Experiences in Tonga.

 1. Indulge in an Island Massage

 Let’s start with the most obvious way to relax in Tonga, with a massage!
 Indulge in a spa day at one of the glorious spas in Nuku’alofa.
 Some spas specialise in Pacific-style treatments, such as banana and papaya body wraps or massages with coconut oil.
-Alternatively, some resorts in the Ha’apai and Vava’u groups have their own in-resort therapists where you can enjoy treatments in private fales (Tongan-style huts) on the beach.
-Compare spas and massage parlours in the 6 Best Spas in Tonga.
+Alternatively, some resorts in the Ha’apai have in-resort therapists where you can enjoy treatments in private fales (Tongan-style huts) on the beach.
+Compare spas and massage parlours in the 5 Best Spas in Tonga.

 2. Do an Island Yoga Session

-Yoga classes are becoming increasingly popular in Tonga, where you’ll struggle to find yoga sessions taking place on more pristine islands!
-In Ha’apai and Vava’u, there are resorts with their own gorgeous yoga pavilions either nestled in coconut trees or hanging over the beach, providing perfects surroundings to find your zen.
+While yoga classes are becoming increasingly popular, you’ll find that simply the setting of Tonga’s pristine islands provides the perfect place for self-guided yoga.
+In Ha’apai and Vava’u, there are resorts with their gorgeous yoga pavilions either nestled in coconut trees or hanging over the beach.
 Learn more about yoga in Tonga in the 5 Beautiful Places to Experience Yoga in Tonga.

 3. Find a Secluded Hammock on the Beach

-It’s simple, but there’s a reason why almost all beach accommodation in Tonga has at least one hammock set up.
+It’s simple, but there’s a reason why almost all beach accommodations in Tonga have at least one hammock set up.
 Get cocooned between two coconut palms and enjoy listening to the waves rolling in while feeling the balmy island breeze run over you.
-Check out some of the best beach resorts in Tonga here.
+Check out some of the best places to do just that in the 10 Best Beach Resorts in Tonga.

 4. Learn How to Make Tongan Crafts

 Just like knitting, crochet or beadwork, making Tongan crafts is a soothing process.
 There are many opportunities in Tonga to learn how to weave, make tapa cloth, jewellery and much more with a Tongan handicraft lesson.
-Learn how to paint tapa cloth at Ancient Tonga in Tongatapu (more info on Viator and Tripadvisor).
-Stay with Langi Langi at the Fonongava’inga Guesthouse in Ha’apai and she’ll teach you some handicrafts for an incredibly small fee.
-You can also learn an array of skills with a handicraft lesson with the locals in ‘Eua.
+Learn how to paint tapa cloth at Ancient Tonga or join a three-hour handicraft workshop complete with an umu lunch at Tina’s Workshop – both on Tongatapu.
 Find out more about Tongan crafts in Where to Learn Tongan Handicrafts.

-The adult-only getaway, escaping your own or other people’s kids, is becoming more and more of an idyllic way to experience the South Pacific.
-Tonga certainly has some exclusively adult-only options to enjoy, from tranquil adult-only island resorts in Vava’u to adult-only luxury apartments in Nuku’alofa.
+The adults-only getaway, escaping your own or other people’s kids, is becoming more and more of an idyllic way to experience the South Pacific.
+Although only a small selection, Tonga has some adult-only options to enjoy, from remote island resorts in Vava’u to more budget-friendly beachfront cabins in Ha’apai.
 The whole ambience of this style of accommodation, exclusively for guests aged either 12 or 16 and above, is designed with relaxation in mind.
-Check out some of the adult-only resorts in Tonga here.
+Check out some of your options in the 5 Best Adults-Only Resorts in Tonga.

 6. Join a Wellness Retreat

-Kayaking doesn’t have to be an activity where you overexert yourself.
+Kayaking and stand-up paddleboarding don’t have to be activities where you overexert yourself.
 In fact, you often achieve the complete opposite while you’re silently gliding over a sheltered lagoon in Tonga!
 Many of the island resorts in Tonga are fringed with reefs sheltering water that is often unbelievably clear.
-Almost all of them offer complimentary use of kayaks for guests to explore the waters independently, where you can watch fish and coral through the crystal clear waters.
-We definitely consider this a relaxing activity in Tonga!
+Almost all of them offer complimentary use of kayaks and/or SUP boards for guests to explore the waters independently, where you can watch fish and coral through the crystal clear waters.
+Ensure you choose a resort with this service by checking out the 10 Best Resorts for Kayaking in Tonga and the 10 Best Resorts for Paddleboarding in Tonga.

 8. Float Over Tonga’s Colourful Marine Life